F0X-dead/FNF-CHROMATIC-SCALES/README.md

 All Characters In Here belong To Their Original Creators!
-These Chromatics are fanmade by made, so make sure to credit me when using them!
+These Chromatics are fanmade by me, so make sure to credit me when using them!